MikeRogers0/Talks/slides/Seeding-Your-Apps-Data/slides.md

 <!-- _class: lead -->
 <!--
 Second story:
-I worked on an application where a series of failures happen.

-It was a project where it would send users email of what they need to look at that day via a cronjob;
+- Preview environment didn't have basic auth on it & passwords were the same.
 - The preview environments ran the cronjobs same as production
 - The dataset was an anonymised snapshot of production, often a few months behind (It would take a while to run & was very manual).
 - The preview environment used MailTrap to stop emails going out.
 But one day our client wanted to see the emails in their inbox.
 So some emails weren't anonymised in the snapshot.

 Then one day the client said "I want an exact copy of production in staging".
-We found out something went horribly wrong by the client asking why people were getting two of the same emails the next day.

-Lots of whoopsies there, but if we had better process around the whole -->
+Lots of whoopsies there, but if we had better process the preview environments sample data, it would have been avoidable.
+-->

 # Horror Stories On Why Seeds are Useful